Recipe Difficulty: Easy

 3. Heat the honey and peanut butter over medium heat until it bubbles.
 Stir in the vanilla.
 Remove from heat then pour the over the oat and nut mixture.
 Using a rubber spatula fold, stir and mix it all together until it is evenly mixed together.
 Took me maybe a couple minutes to really get it well combined.

-4. Dump all this deliciousness into your prepared pan.
-Now run your hands under some water really quick to prevent your hands from sticking, and press the mixture into the pan.
-You want to really pack it down as firmly and evenly as possible so they hold together.
+4. Dump into your prepared pan.
+Now run your hands under some water really quick to prevent your hands from sticking and press the mixture into the pan.
+You want to really pack it down as firmly and evenly as possible, so they hold together.

 When I worked at the Pearl Eatery in North Rustico, PEI (back in the day) I remember a dish I had on the menu, it started with lemon dressed cannellini beans with garlic and wilted greens mixed in.
 Ok so they were a base for lamb meatballs and had aged cheddar broth poured over top but people did love it.
 Anyway that dish is basically how this meal evolved in my own home.
 It was as simple as a can of white beans, minced garlic and wilted greens dressed with lemon vinaigrette.
 It has been one of my go to easy & healthy meals for years.
 Needless to say over time I've thrown in enough random ingredients to figure out what my fav add ins are.
 That's where the mushrooms, tomatoes and smoked tofu come in.
 You could really take this in any direction with whatever you have on hand.
 I've swapped the white beans for chickpeas but next time I might change my mind.
 Just make it garlicky and bright with the lemon vinaigrette.
 A good hit of nutritional yeast at the end takes the dish to NEXT LEVEL vegan.
 (IMHO) Get yourself some crusty baguette or make the socca (gluten free) recipe on this site, and you can start dipping, scooping or piling.
 So healthy, so delicious.
 I love it sfm